Vases, Urns, & Ginger Jars

 Date: Early 20th century

-• Chinese Blue and White Porcelain Covered Vases Set of Four Hand Painted
+• Set of Four Chinese Blue and White Porcelain Covered Vases, Hand Painted

-Chinese Blue and White Porcelain Covered Vases Set of Four Hand Painted
+Set of Four Chinese Blue and White Porcelain Covered Vases, Hand Painted

 $2,800.00

-The cobalt varies from soft washes to deeper tones, giving the surface depth and movement.
+The cobalt ranges from soft washes to deeper blue, giving the decoration depth and variation.

-Condition: Excellent overall condition; fish pair with minor firing imperfections
+Condition: Excellent overall.
+The fish-decorated pair has minor firing imperfections.

 Style: Qing Dynasty blue and white